What is Wi-Fi 6?

 Q. What type of PoE will be needed to power the Cisco Catalyst 9100 Access Points?

 A. This depends primarily on the mode of operation.
-For the current Cisco Catalyst 9100 SKUs, we recommend 802.3at (PoE+) for full radio functionality.
-These access points can function with AF power with reduced radio capabilities.
+For the current Cisco Catalyst 9100 SKUs, we recommend 802.3at (PoE+) or 802.3bt (UPOE) for full radio functionality.
+These access points can function with 802.3af power with reduced radio capabilities.
+NOTE: not all Catalyst 9100 Access Points need 802.3bt for full radio functionality.

 Q. What are the minimum software requirements to deploy the Cisco Catalyst 9100 Access Points with Cisco DNA Center and Cisco Catalyst 9800 Series Wireless Controllers?